-Even if you’ve played on this team or for this coach previously, don’t assume a tryout is a perfunctory step.
+Even if you’ve played on this team or for this coach previously, don’t assume that making the team in a given.
 Nothing is guaranteed.
 Show your skills, yes, but also show hustle, respect for the coaches and support for your teammates.
 Don’t wait to be told to collect pucks after a drill, and if the next drill is one you hate, don’t let everybody know it.

 When a player’s shift is up, it’s amazing how many of them coast back to the bench.
 While scrimmaging, if you’re skating hard from the moment you hit the ice until you hit the bench, coaches will notice.
 Maximum effort is always appreciated and is the kind of attribute that breaks ties.

 Listen to the Coaches

 It’s great to be able to demonstrate coachability, so if a coach gives you a pointer, try to incorporate the suggestion — and if it’s not an instant fix, indicate a willingness to keep trying.
 And when a coach is explaining a drill, listen.
 Not knowing what you’re supposed to do is far worse than not being able to do it.
 Focus and effort are often more important than flawless execution.